Healthy eating in pregnancy

 If you would like to eat peanuts or foods containing peanuts (such as peanut butter) during pregnancy, you can choose to do so as part of a healthy balanced diet, unless you are allergic to them or your health professional advises you not to.

 The government previously advised women that they may wish to avoid eating peanuts during pregnancy if there is a history of allergy in their child’s immediate family.
-This includes asthma, eczema, hayfever, food allergy or other types of allergy.

 This has now been changed because the latest research has shown that there is no clear evidence to say whether eating or not eating peanuts during pregnancy affects the chances of your baby developing a peanut allergy.